sophiebeard/OIT-Project/oit-project/README.md

 #### Obtaining an API key

 After obtaining an API key through the FB developer page, I tests the get request using postman.
 This showed that the caption, id, media_url and username keys were functioning correctly.
 The timestamp key for some reason wasn't working.
 So this was removed from the API Key for now.

+#### Using the API Key
+The API key was successfully incorporated into the application, it currently shows the first 3 pictures from the test Instagram page.
+The next step is to also show the caption, and username from the test Instagram page.